freddiecoleman/linux-config/README.md

 ## Install

 It is possible to install all of this apart from i3 in one swift motion using curl.
-I have left out i3 from the script so this remains lightweight and therefore suitable for installation on less capable devices such as a Raspberry Pi.
-For a Raspberry Pi I recommend using JWM instead :)
+I have left out i3 from the script so this remains lightweight and therefore suitable for installation on less capable devices such as a Raspberry Pi where use might want to use something like JWM instead.

 ```
 curl https://raw.githubusercontent.com/freddiecoleman/linux-config/master/install.sh | sh